shawn-y-sun/Customer_Analytics_Retail/README.md

 #### Model Building
 We implement the standardization, PCA, and K-means clustering models from part 1, to segment our customers in purchase dataset.<br>
 ```
-# Y is Incidence, as we want to predict the purchase probability for our customers
+# Y is Incidence (if the customer bought candy bars or not), as we want to predict the purchase probability for our customers
 Y = df_pa['Incidence']
 ```
 ```
-# Dependent variable is based on the average price of chocolate candy bars.
+# Dependent variable is based on the average price of all five brands.
 # X is a data frame, containing the mean across the five prices.
 X = pd.DataFrame()
 X['Mean_Price'] = (df_pa['Price_1'] +